Vargodl/DVwords-WeekenStrung/README.md

 April 14

+“Man can do what he wills but he cannot will what he wills.”
+-Arthur Shopenhauer

 Julia Totosy and friend arrive today to stay with us for a few days so that Julia can run the Boston Marathon on Monday.

 Continuing a bit on the theme of Cat-licks from yesterday, many good cathlic boys, especially those who went to parochial schools (as was and did I), grew up wanting to become priests.
 A son becoming a priest was the easiest ticket for cathlick parents to get into heaven, it was better than 'don't cross go,' more like chutes and ladders directly into the welcoming and loving arms of God the father, bypassing St Pete at the gates.
 Planning to be a priest was the pride of all catholic parents and the boast of families.
 I was interested in becoming a priest for quite a while and much longer than most, even after high school, even visiting a few seminaries to check out the life a bit.
 But some seminarians were weird and not what I would consider holy.
 Some seemed to be running from pregnancy scares (as if becoming a priest would curb your lusts or something--we all see how well that went), some were malicious maybe trying to atone for misdeeds of the past (one of the guys told me that when he and his friends were doing LSD, he would buy burning hot pizza and convince then that it wasn't hot and to eat it quickly so that they would burn their tongues and the roofs of their months on the molten cheese--I'm telling you so really weird stuff.
 And, of course. there were the sexual perverts and deviates.
 I'll talk about them later too.